blackwiz4rd/StorageServer/README.md

 # DASHServer
-A simple python server in django was created to allow developers to test their algorithms using provided media files.
+A simple python server in django was created to allow developers to test their algorithms using provided media files for https://github.com/blackwiz4rd/DASHPlayer, but it can be used for many other purposes.

 # Dependencies
 To install dependencies run
 ```chmod +x setup.sh```
 ```sh setup.sh```